videh25/mount_catkin_package/README.md

 # mount_catkin_package
-A ROS package to mount a gripper (with given URDF) on a robotic arm's flage (given URDF).
+A ROS package to mount a gripper (with given URDF) on a robotic arm's flange (given URDF).
 Note: The package was built on ROS-Noetic

 ### Getting Started
-1. Create a catkin workspace for these packages to download in.
+1. Create a catkin workspace for these packages to download.
-2. Download the three packages in the src folder of the worskpace.
+2. Download the three packages in the src folder of the workspace.
 3. Run `catkin_make` in the workspace folder.

 ### Description of Packages